sentclose/sentc-docs/docs/guide/e2ee/user.md

 const devices = await user.getDevices();
 ```

-The devices are an array and each item is from type UserDeviceList
+The devices are an array, and each item is from the type UserDeviceList

 ````ts
 interface UserDeviceList